mitric-lab/programming_theochem/src/05-hartree_fock/02-plot_grid_data.md

 Molecular orbitals are one-electron wavefunctions.
 In our HF calculations, we represent them in the basis of atomic orbitals, which are themselves one-electron wavefunctions.
-To visualize them in 3D-space, we need to evaluate them on a spatial grid.
+To visualize them in 3D space, we need to evaluate them on a spatial grid.
 We shall at first define a function to evaluate a contracted Gaussian basis function in space:
 ```python